-Written by: Paul Thompson on 3rd January 2018
+Written by: Paul Thompson on 22nd September 2022

-So is this indication of general market growth sufficient to encourage you to put your property on the market?
+So, is this indication of general market growth sufficient to encourage you to put your property on the market?
 Here are a few issues that could influence your decision, plus, if you are still unsure, a potential solution that you may not have previously considered.

 Although placing your home with an estate agent is often seen as the ‘conventional’ method of selling, it is not always the best way.
 If you do decide to sell your property, an alternative option is to use an established auction house.